 In the United States, the SEC is responsible for enforcing securities regulations, including those related to mandatory disclosure filings and financial reporting.
 One tool that the SEC uses to enforce compliance with disclosure regulations is its filing review process.
 The SEC monitors firms' compliance with disclosure regulations by reviewing a subset of all corporate disclosure filings.
 The Sarbanes Oxley Act requires the SEC to conduct a review of a firm's financial statements at least once every three years.
-In addition, the SEC selectively reviews firms' filings the
+In addition, the SEC selectively reviews firms' filings when it believes they are likely to be deficient.
+If it identifies deficiencies in a firm's filings the